decentralized-identity/ethr-did-resolver/.github/ISSUE_TEMPLATE/bug_report.md

 Please include any relevant log snippets or files here.
 Create a [GIST](https://gist.github.com) which is a paste of your _full or sanitized_ logs, and link them here.
-Do _NOT_ paste your full logs here, as it will make this issue very long and hard to read!
+Please do _NOT_ paste your full logs here, as it will make this issue very long and hard to read!

 #### Alternatives you considered